 As your website grows, you will realize that some external websites that you linked to in your older articles do not exist anymore.
 Some may have moved to new locations, while others may just disappear.

 The broken links issue is not just limited to external links.
-You can accidentally add broken images, poorly formatted links, or misspell your own links.
-This causes bad user experience and affects your site’s bounce rate and page views.
+You might accidentally add broken images, poorly formatted links, or misspell your own links.
+This can be frustrating for your visitors and harms your site’s user engagement.

 You need to check your website for broken links as part of your WordPress maintenance routine.
 For instructions, see our guide on how to find and fix broken links in WordPress.

 10. Perform a Thorough Content and SEO Audit

 Google Analytics shows you where your visitors are coming from and what they are doing on your website.
 This data allows you to discover content on your website where you have lots of traffic but your conversion rate is low.